DeanKellye Y. Testy

 Established in 1889, the School of Law is a member of the Association of American Law Schools and is on the American Bar Association's list of approved law schools.
 Graduates of the School are prepared to practice law anywhere in the United States.
 Additional information about the School is contained in the current School of Law catalog.

 The School of Law, housed in William Gates Hall since 2003, is equipped with classroom, clinical, library, lounge, and office facilities.
 Eleven classrooms are equipped for multi-media presentations, wireless internet connection, and assistive-listening systems.

-The Marian Gould Gallagher Law Library, one of the finest in the country, is among the largest university law collections on the West Coast.
+The Marian Gould Gallagher Law Library is among the largest university law collections on the West Coast.
 The collection currently contains more than 450,000 bound volumes and volume equivalents of microform.
 In addition to the extensive main collection, it houses important materials that support the Asian, marine, sustainable international development, and tax law graduate programs and serves as a federal depository for selected United States government documents.
 The library is equipped with the latest in microreaders and printers in order to make full use of the growing microform collection.
 The library is a subscriber to LEXIS, WESTLAW, the Western Library Network, and other research databases.

 The Juris Doctor (JD) degree is conferred upon a student who has met the residence requirements, consisting of nine quarters of at least 12 credits each, and has earned at least 135 credits satisfactory to the School of Law.